GGVittoria/D3-challenge/README.md

 # D3-challenge
 D3 Homework - Data Journalism and D3

-Correlations Discovered Between Health Risks and Age, Income
+Correlations Discovered Between Health Risks and Income

 Using this plot, you are able to compare state data for poverty and household median income against the % of the population lacking healthcare and the % suffering with obesity.